MatthewZGong/JobFinderBackEnd/README.md

 #### `PUT`

 - Allows users to update their account preferences.
+Account preferences include preferred location, preferred job type, and a sorting preference when conducting job searches.

 #### Parameters